Client-Side Patching Ensures a Bright Future

 This overhead scales rapidly with more players, larger maps, faster speeds, fancier modifiers, multiple rooms and simultaneous games, ultimately evolving into a real trouble for:

-• Admins who pays for their resource usage.
+- Admins who pay on their resource usage.

 Our Solution

-The idea is deadly simple: a majority of map patching can be offloaded to the client side.
-When a new turn begins, the client first applies a partial natural update to its own view.
+The idea is deadly simple: a majority of patching stuff can be offloaded to the client side.
+When a new turn begins, the client first runs a partial natural update on its own view.
 The natural update works identical to what it does on the server: iterating through the whole map to find generals/cities/lands/swamps and update their amounts.

-After that, regular game mechanisms take effect on the server, including full natural update, player movements and modifiers, which directly operate on the real map.
+After that, the patch is merged into the real map.
+Regular game mechanisms take effect normally on the server, including player movements and modifiers, directly operating on the real map.

-Finally, the server masks the real map for each team, comparing it with corresponding view and returning the patch to the client.
+Finally, the server masks the real map for each team, comparing it with corresponding view and returning the diff to the client.

 Now we feel very optimistic about patch sizes: natural updates stay the same even after masking, so it will not end up in the patch at all!
 As a result, the patch contains nothing but updates caused by player movements, bounded by the maximum player count ().

 Wait, what if one captures another?
-Well, although it’s still worst-case, captures cannot happen repeatedly as , which is guaranteed by game logics.
+Well, although it’s still worst-case, captures cannot appear repeatedly as , which is guaranteed by game logics.
 In other words, their contributions are definitely negligible.

-By means of eliminating natural updates from map diff, we could achieve an averaged complexity in the network overhead of per-player patching, in contrast to the previous method’s .
+By means of eliminating natural updates from map diff, we could achieve an averaged network complexity in the overhead of per-player patching.
 More specifically, the payload size for a single player has shrinked to

 Realworld Application

-This patching strategy has already been implemented in polygen22 https://codeberg.org/polygen/polygen and has dramatically reduced our overall I/O resource usage.
+This patching strategy has already been implemented in polygen22 https://codeberg.org/polygen/polygen and has dramatically reduced our overall I/O footprint.
 We believe this approach is both simple and effective, production-ready for your generals-like games, whether you are working on the official site or building a custom server.